relativty/Relativty/README.md

 ```
 ⚠️ Please note that this may result in keyboard/mouse input not being captured by the VR window, should your game require it, it might become unplayable.

-You can also make IPD (Inter-Pupillary Disance) adjustments within the configuration file:
+You can also make IPD (Interpupillary Disance) adjustments within the configuration file:

 In the "Relativty_hmd" segment find and adjust: